 Just like physical health and cognitive health start at birth, so does your baby’s mental health.
 “Mental health” in babies refers to their social and emotional development throughout the first few years.
 Understanding early mental health is key in preventing mental health issues later on.
 Babies’ earliest experiences shape the brain so that future learning and development can occur.
 There are currently a lot of programs nationwide to address early mental health concerns.
 There are some important things to consider in fostering healthy social-emotional development in young children.

 1. Early Bonding

-You can begin to form a bond between you and your baby before they are even born by talking, reading and singing to her in utero.
-Studies show that babies prefer mommy’s voice to any other sound because of familiarity and it is very comforting to them.
+You can begin to form a bond between you and your baby before they are even born by talking, reading, and singing to her in utero.
+Studies show that babies prefer mommy’s voice to any other sound because of familiarity, which is very comforting to them.
 You can also bond with your newborn by doing skin-to-skin contact and baby massage.